Cookies on the SIM Sherpa website

 Contract length examples

-If you want to pay less per month then you can go with a 36-month contract, spreading the cost over a longer time.
-If you want a shorter commitment and don’t mind a higher monthly cost then you can choose a 24-month one.
+If you want a lower monthly bill, you’ll likely prefer a 36-month contract as they spread the phone’s cost over a longer time.
+If you want your contract to be over sooner and don’t mind a higher bill, take a 24-month one.

-You won’t overpay once your phone contract is up
+You won’t be overpaying once your phone is paid off

 O2 Custom plans banner

-It's similar to O2's Custom PlansRead our guide
+They work similar to O2’s custom plansRead our guide

 at simsherpa.com

-With some networks if you forget to cancel your contract at the end then you’ll keep paying the combined cost as if you’re paying for a phone but without getting a new one.
+On networks with traditional contracts, if you don’t cancel or upgrade once 24 months is up, then you’ll continue paying a high monthly cost as if you’ve still paying for a phone, without getting a new one.

 This won’t happen to you on Sky because you’re paying separate finance agreements for the cost of the phone and your usage (which is basically a SIM only plan).